 Except in the case of malicious traffic, we will not share log data with any third party, unless compelled by legal process to do so.

-Our analytics software, Piwik, also sets a cookie that helps keep track of how many unique visitors we’re getting and where they come from, and how they navigate our site, unless you’re browsing with Do Not Track enabled.
+Our analytics software, DoubleClick and CrazyEgg, use tags/tracking pixels to help keep track of how many unique visitors we’re getting, where they come from, and how they navigate our site, unless you’re browsing with Do Not Track enabled.
 We use this information to inform site improvements.

 We do our best to serve all content securely over HTTPS.

 Do Not Track is a standard for telling sites that you don’t want to be tracked.
 It’s aimed at sites you don’t visit directly, like advertisers and social media platforms.

 SparkFun supports the Do Not Track standard.
 While third party plugins with access to visitor browsing data are limited on sparkfun.com, all are disabled for visitors passing a Do Not Track HTTP header.
 This includes third party tools for analytics, live chat, and web optimization (described below).